f5devcentral/f5-velos-training/docs/velos_security.rst

     }

-To view the current deny-root-ssh option over the API issue the following API call.
+To view the current deny-root-ssh option over the API, issue the following API call.

 .. code-block:: bash